 2. Shop at home first

 Before you head out, take inventory of what you have on hand.
 One great thing to check is backpacks.
-These tend to be some of the most expensive items, so you may want your kids to start the year out with last year’s backpack.
-Then, when they drop in price and start to move to clearance prices (in mid-September), go and get one.
+These tend to be some of the most expensive items, so you may want your kids to start the year out with the one they used last year.
+Then, when they drop in price and begin to move to clearance prices (in mid-September), go and get one.

-Another thing to look at are clothes.
+Also look through your child’s closet.
 Most kids will wear shorts and tees when school starts.
-See if the items they already own will work for a few weeks and then, when you really see those summer clothes discounts pop up stock up!
+See if the items they already own will work for a few weeks and then when you see those summer clothes discounts pop up stock up!
 You will also want to make a list of the clothes they need, so you don’t forget!!

-There is no rule that says you have to do all of your shopping in a single day.
+No rule says you have to do all of your shopping in a single day.
 If you see the pencils you need on sale this week at your local store, pick them up.
 Then, grab the crayons next week when you find a hot deal.
-Keep a list of the items you buy and then, when it is time to hit the store for your final shopping trip, you will only have to grab those few things you need, which may have not ever really gone on sale.
+Keep a list of the items you buy, and then, when it is time to hit the store for your final shopping trip, you will only have to grab those few things you need, which may have not ever really gone on sale.

 These items that are really low in price are what are called loss leaders.
 These are items which retailers know they will make no money, but they are used to get people into the store to do more shopping.
 Just grab those items each week and avoid the rest of the other store deals.